wazo-platform/wazo-doc/source/administration/paging.rst

 Paging
 ******

-With XiVO, you can define paging (i.e. intercom) extensions to page a group of users.
+With Wazo, you can define paging (i.e. intercom) extensions to page a group of users.
 When calling a paging extension, the phones of the specified users will auto-answer, if they support it.